 IDC forecasts that the compound annual growth rate for storage capacity will reach 17.8% from 2019 to 2024.
 Consider a one terabyte MySQL database in 2019.
-With this rate of growth, the same database could be more than 2TB by 2024.
-This level of data growth can cause difficulties for business operations, including lower productivity, longer time to market, and potential revenue loss.
+At this rate of growth, the same database could be more than 2TB by 2024.
+This data growth can cause difficulties for business operations, including lower productivity, longer time to market, and potential revenue loss.

-You can use Pure Storage® products to solve some of the common issues MySQL databases encounter.
-Here are four common problems you may encounter and how you can solve them with Pure.
+Here are four common MySQL issues you may encounter and how you can solve them with Pure Storage® products.

 FlashArray//X accelerates Tier 0 and Tier 1 block and file application workloads through all-flash, 100% NVMe-driven storage performance.
 FlashArray//C offers optimal storage capacity and performance for Tier 2 workloads.
 FlashArray is powered by the Purity Operating Environment.
 Purity provides agile data services such as intelligent quality of service (QoS) and non-disruptive everything.

 QoS is always on and ensures that consolidated workloads on a single FlashArray™ don’t affect one another adversely.
 QoS is a global policy, but you can also apply it on a per-volume basis.
 You can limit MySQL volumes for an instance to have a bandwidth or IOPS limit.
 Doing so ensures that workload spikes don’t affect other instances or specific databases.

 You can also apply QoS policies per database/schema and even by storage engine.
 To apply storage-based QoS policies to a specific database/schema, you need only to implement this volume and directory structure using soft links.
 Then, apply the QoS policy to the relevant volume(s).